elastic/kibana/src/plugins/kibana_utils/docs/state_sync/README.md

 - `syncState` util which:
   - Subscribes to state changes and pushes them to state storage.
   - Optionally subscribes to state storage changes and pushes them to state.
-- 2 storage types for `syncState` util:
+- Two types of storage compatible with `syncState`:
-  - [KbnUrlStateStorage](./storages/kbn_url_storage.md) - Serializes state and persists it to URL's query param in rison or hashed format (similar to what `AppState` & `GlobalState` did in legacy world).
+  - [KbnUrlStateStorage](./storages/kbn_url_storage.md) - Serializes state and persists it to URL's query param in rison or hashed format.
     Listens for state updates in the URL and pushes them back to state.
   - [SessionStorageStateStorage](./storages/session_storage.md) - Serializes state and persists it to session storage.